desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the user group does not exist;
+* The user group does not exist;
-* the signer has no permission to set permissions;
+* The signer has no permission to set permissions;
-* the permissions values are not valid;
+* The permissions values are not valid;
-* the signer is inside the user group and it is not the subspace owner.
+* The signer is inside the user group and it is not the subspace owner.

 ## Msg/DeleteUserGroup
 A user group permissions can be deleted using the `MsgDeleteUserGroup`.